lilgucciknot/CooperCG.github.io/README.md

 # CooperCG.github.io
-Its just a website, that's is.
+Its just a website, that's it.